 Seeing graphs with so many colorful red and green lines was very interesting for me.
 This prompted my curiosity about the stock market and it made me ask my father to teach me more.

 Then, he made a Siminvest account – one of Indonesia’s local stock investment apps – and I finally got to trade on my own.
-All his teachings about the stock market propelled me to follow the current financial news every single day and now, I’m looking at a 24% profit from my initial investment.
-Every time I eat breakfast, I always make sure to scroll through the Economics section on Apple news, the New York Times, Washington Post, or The Guardian.
+All his teachings about the stock market propelled me to follow the current financial news every single day at breakfast time.
+Now, I’m looking at a 24% profit from my initial investment.

-Aside from that, I often read autobiographies and memoirs of successful stock investors in order to understand their different perspectives and strategies in looking at short and long-term profits.
-For example, Warren Buffet uses value investing as his primary strategy while others use strategies such as growth investing, short selling, and quality investing.
-I believe that it is helpful to write down these different strategies.
-There is always something new to learn about the stock market, like using the right strategies that can allow the money invested to outpace inflation and increase in value.
+Aside from that, I often read autobiographies and memoirs of successful stock investors to understand their different perspectives and strategies in investing.
+I learned that using the right strategies can allow the money invested to outpace inflation and increase in value.
+There is always something new to learn about the stock market, like.

 2. Describe your personal and/or career goals after graduating from UIUC and how your selected first-choice major will help you achieve them.
 (150 words)

 After graduating with a finance major, I plan to continue advancing my education with a master’s degree and earn a certification in finance like CFA and CIMA.
-Ultimately, my career goal is to work in a multinational corporation because it can provide me with opportunities for development and networking, teaches me the competitiveness of the industry, and challenges me to open myself up to differences while collaborating with a larger pool of talented people.
+Ultimately, my career goal is to work in a multinational corporation.
+It can provide me with opportunities for development and networking, teaches me the competitiveness of the industry, and challenges me to open myself up to differences while collaborating with a larger pool of talented people.
 Thus, I believe selecting finance as my first choice major will be a great starting point to achieve my goals as it would further develop my analytical skills and expertise in quantitative methods, financial reporting, and investment analysis.
 I believe that with my strong leadership, adaptability, and communication skills, along with graduating from UUIC with my selected first choice, it can provide me with the right foundation to achieve my goals.

+Notes: No further comments.

 3. You have selected a second-choice major.
 Please explain your interest in that major or your overall academic or career goals.
 (150 words)